Ana Ivanovic announces retirement from pro tennis

 (CNN)Twenty-four hours after teasing her 1.23 million Twitter followers with news of an "important" announcement, Ana Ivanovic has revealed that she is retiring from professional tennis.

-In a two-minute video streamed on her official Facebook page, the 29-year-old said hanging up her racket was a "difficult decision" to make.
+In a two-minute video streamed on her official Facebook page, the 29-year-old said hanging up her racket -- after being hindered by injuries -- was a "difficult decision" to make.

 "There is no other way to say it -- I've decided to retire from professional tennis.
 It has been a difficult decision but there is so much to celebrate.
-I began dreaming of tennis when I was five (years old) when I saw Monica Seles playing on TV..." the Serbian said.
+I began dreaming of tennis when I was five (years old) when I saw Monica Seles playing on TV..." the Serbian said, referring to the nine-time grand slam winner born in Novi Sad.

 "I've seen the heights I've never dreamed of achieving -- 15 WTA titles, (reached) three grand slam finals, a Fed Cup final and I've played so many memorable matches.
 Not bad for a tiny slip of a girl from Serbia!"

-Ivanovic won her first and only grand slam singles title in 2008, beating Russia's Dinara Safina in the French Open final -- the victory, and an Australian Open final appearance earlier that year, sent her to the top of the women's rankings.
+Aided by a devastating forehand, Ivanovic won her first and only grand slam singles title in 2008, beating Russia's Dinara Safina in the French Open final -- the victory, and an Australian Open final appearance earlier that year, sent her to the top of the women's rankings.

-Since turning pro in 2003, Ivanovic has earned $15.5 million in on-court prize money, according the the WTA website.
+Since turning pro in 2003, Ivanovic earned $15.5 million in on-court prize money, according to the WTA website.
 With her substantial sponsorship revenue, she was eighth on Forbes' highest-paid female athletes list for 2016 despite slumping to 63rd in the rankings.

 WTA CEO and chairman Steve Simon described Ivanovic as a "true champion" in a statement released Wednesday.